-- 1.1 The report seeks approval of the Adur & Worthing Councils Out of Hours Standby and Call Out Policy - 1.2 The Councils currently do not have a policy on the management and remuneration of their Out of Hours provision. - 1.3 The purpose of the policy is to ensure that the Councils have the capacity to respond to situations, events and urgent issues outside of working hours and for the limitations that this imposes on employees. - 1.4 The policy sets out the remuneration and expectations of those on an Out of Hours rota.
+- 1.1 The report seeks approval of the amendments to Adur & Worthing Councils Out of Hours Standby and Call Out Policy - 1.2 The purpose of the policy is to ensure that the Councils have the capacity to respond to situations, events and urgent issues outside of working hours and for the limitations that this imposes on employees. - 1.3 The policy sets out the remuneration and expectations of those on an Out of Hours rota. - 1.4 Whilst the Head of Human Resources (in consultation with the Chief Financial Officer and the Head of Legal Services, where relevant) has delegated authority to make minor and non-consequential amendments to this Policy at any time, the suggested amendments were deemed not to be minor or non-consequential.